Mikejo5000/vsts-docs-pr/docs/report/analytics/odata-query-guidelines.md

 https://stackoverflow.microsoft.com/questions/21550/date-filters-using-the-analytics-service-return-a-no-coercion-operator-is-defin

 ## Performance guidelines

+### **✔️ DO** measure the impact of implementing a performance guideline.
+As with any performance recommendations you should not blindly implement them.
+Instead, always capture the baseline and **measure** the impact of changes you make.
+All of the guidelines were created based on the interactions with clients of Analytis Service who had very specifc requirements and challenges.
+These recommendations were consider general and potentially useful for anyone who designs similar queries.
+However, in rare cases, following the guidelines could have none or even negative effect on the performance.
+You do need to measure the difference to notice it.
+Should this happen please provide a feedback in the [Developer Community](https://developercommunity.visualstudio.com/spaces/21/index.html) portal.

 ### **✔️ DO** use aggregation extensions.
 By far the best thing you can do to improve performance of your queries is to use aggregation extension - [OData Extension for Data Aggregation](http://docs.oasis-open.org/odata/odata-data-aggregation-ext/v4.0/cs01/odata-data-aggregation-ext-v4.0-cs01.html).
 This allows you to ask the service to summarize data server-side and return response which is much smaller than what you would need to fetch if you wanted to apply the same function client-side.
 Finally, Analytics Service is optimized for this type of queries, so please make use of it.